Have Mercy (Chlöe song)

-"Have Mercy" is the debut solo single by the American singer Chlöe.
+"Have Mercy" is the debut solo single by American singer Chlöe.
 It was released on September 10, 2021, after earning fame as part of R&B sister duo Chloe x Halle.
 Prior to its release, a snippet of the song went viral on TikTok.
 It was written by Chlöe, Theron Thomas, and Nija Charles, and was produced by Murda Beatz, Chlöe, Joseph L'étranger, FnZ and BoogzDaBeast.

-Positively reviewed by critics, "Have Mercy" debuted at number 28 on the Billboard Hot 100 chart and at number 13 on the Hot R&B/Hip-Hop Songs chart.
+Positively reviewed by critics, "Have Mercy" debuted at number 28 on the Billboard Hot 100 chart and at number 10 on the Hot R&B/Hip-Hop Songs chart.
 Musically, the song is an uptempo song, with music critic Kyle Denis describing it as a "raucous and joyous ode to large derrières".
 A music video directed by Karena Evans was released alongside the song itself, and stars Chlöe as the head of a sorority full of gorgons who seduce men in order to turn them into stone.
 She gave her debut live performance of the song at the 2021 MTV Video Music Awards, which earned praise from critics.

 Background and release

 Prior to releasing "Have Mercy", Chlöe found fame performing alongside her sister as part of the R&B duo Chloe x Halle.
 In 2021, the two embarked on solo careers, with Halle starring in the 2023 film The Little Mermaid, and Chlöe releasing covers of popular songs on social media.
 On July 1, 2021, Chlöe's 23rd birthday, she teased "Have Mercy" by posting a TikTok video of her dancing and twerking on a bed to a snippet of the song, with the caption "This is 23… HAVE MERCY".
-The snippet went viral and was used in over 800,000 videos on the platform.
+The snippet went viral and was used in over 8,000,000 videos on the platform.

 Promotional photos for the single, taken by Edwig Stenson (who also did Chlöe's makeup for the photos) were released on August 24.
 She revealed the release date and cover art for the song, the latter of which depicts Chlöe in a revealing outfit, on September 6.
 "Have Mercy" was released on September 10, 2021, as Chlöe's debut solo single, and as the lead single from her debut album.